Not Feeling Like Yourself? Anxiety and Overwhelm Explained

 Because what also became clearer over time is that, while many of us are taught how to do this for others, we are not always shown how to do this for ourselves.
 We learn to say “that makes sense” outwardly — but when it comes to our own experience, it can feel much harder to say it inwardly.
 And yet, this is often where something begins to shift.

 There also seems to be something about lived experience here.
-When someone has experienced pain, and had space to process it, it can open up a deeper understanding of others.
-What might once have felt overwhelming becomes something that can be recognised, rather than avoided.
+When someone has experienced pain, and had space to process it, it can support a deeper understanding of others.
+What might once have felt overwhelming may become something that can be recognised, rather than avoided.

 And this is often how it shows up — as anxiety, as emotional overwhelm, or simply as that sense of not quite feeling like yourself.